catalyst002/react/README.md

 1. `anvil --fork-url https://gateway.tenderly.co/public/mainnet`
 2. Once the fork is up and running start testing
 3. For testing we'll be using chrome user 1 as subject 1 and chrome user 2 as holder of this subject
+4. Import deployer wallet, go to `settings/Devnet.toml` and copy the mnemonic of the deployer account
+5. Similarly import the mnemonic of any other wallet to be the holder

+## Testing

+To run the contract tests, simply run `yarn test` from the root directory.
+This will run the tests in the `tests` directory.

+## Demo

+1. Create a new account in the imported deployer wallet

+2.  set the protocol fee destination to the newly created account (only deployer can set the protocol fee destination) by calling `set-protocol-fee-destination` function from the deployed keys contract via stacks explorer sandbox

+stacks explorer sandbox contract link : http://localhost:8000/sandbox/contract-call/ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.keys?chain=testnet&api=http://localhost:3999

+4. Connect the deployer wallet to the application

+5. The application will check if you have already bought the first key, if not then it will ask you to buy the first key (first key is free and allows the subject to create a profile)

+6. Now you are redirected to the profile page, where you can trade keys

+7. Now connect the holder wallet to the application in another browser

+8. repeat the process of buying the first key